The beauty of the world lies in the diversity of it's people.

 I co-found From Privilege to Progress, a non-profit activist organization, and was recently the special guest at the 10th Annual Beer Summit on Race Relations, hosted by Global Citizen 365 and the Reading Terminal Market.
 In attendance were 200+ people who engaged in group discussion and shared stories and ways in which to make our communities stronger.

 The organization was found after I witnessed two innocent black men being arrested in a Starbucks in April 2018.
-I called out the discrimination, the video was tweeted, and it caused a nationwide awareness of what racism looks like today.
+I called out the discrimination, the video was tweeted by Melissa, and it caused a nationwide awareness of what racism looks like today.
 Check out what we have been up to at fromprivilegetoprogress.org.

 "The conversation: In the aftermath of the last spring's arrest of two young black men at a Center City, Philadelphia Starbuck's, discussion and action around racism is more important than ever.
 This local incident and the subsequent national media coverage is representative of other confrontations across the nation of black and brown people being harassed, arrested, and sometimes killed, merely for being themselves in spaces where they are not safe."